 - Cons: This is nit-picky, but the gap under the entrance door was fairly wide.
 I could hear hallway noises and I think that’s how mosquitos kept entering the room.

-To help make your travel planning easier, you can download my template for free and use it as a starting point.
+To make your travel planning easier, download the trip planning template below and use it as a starting point.
 The template has country-specific travel information as well as an itinerary, packing list and map with recommended places pinned.

 The template is built on Notion, which is what I use for all my travel planning (I’m not paid to say this; I just like the tool).
 If you don’t have Notion, creating an account is free.

-If you have any questions or thoughts, feel free to leave them in the comments below!
+If you have any questions or thoughts, feel free to leave them in the comments below.